- Things to Do

 In Southern California, we pass by beautiful beaches, exciting amusement parks and thousands of delicious restaurants every day; but may not even realize how important these businesses are to our local communities.

 Tourism is a vital part of our economy, providing jobs for local residents and making significant contributions to tax revenues that support city services and programs.
-With the expected reopening of the California economy on June 15, we very much look forward to the return of safe travel and the industry’s rebound.

 The natural beauty of our beaches and attractions like the Festival of Arts, Laguna Art Museum, The Laguna Playhouse, Sawdust Art Festival, and many others, are the backbone of Laguna Beach.
 These places define our community, provide our families with jobs, and have given us, as well as six million annual visitors, a lifetime of memories.